diogoff/plasma-disruptions/README.md

     - Training will finish automatically once the validation loss no longer improves.

-    - The model and weights will be saved to `model.hdf`.
+    - The model and its weights will be saved to `model.hdf`.

     - A log file with the loss and validation loss will be saved to `train.log`.

-- During (or after) training, run `plot_train.py` to plot the loss and validation loss per epoch.
+- During (or after) training, run `plot_train.py` to plot the loss and validation loss.

-    - The script will indicate the epoch where the minimum validation loss was achieved.
+    - The script will also indicate the epoch where the minimum validation loss was achieved.